sc0ttkclark/wordpress-fields-api/README.md

 ![WordPress Fields API](https://raw.githubusercontent.com/sc0ttkclark/wordpress-fields-api/assets/banner-github.png)

+# Goodbye notice

+I am officially terminating my core contributions and involvement with the WordPress project.
+This project was something I poured hundreds of hours into and it greatly pains me to just stop here.

+Anyone is free to lead the project again in the #core-fields channel of Slack.
+I am done making excuses for Matt's actions and will not associate myself with core any longer.

+The content below represents the latest revision of the readme as it was prior to me leaving.

+- Scott Kingsley Clark
+October 12th, 2024

 # WordPress Fields API (2024)

 **Please note:** We are currently in the research phase of this project.